bc2615/ListViewWithBaseAdapter/README.md

 This is demo for campus tour
-Group member: Biqin Cao, Samadrita Das, Yi Zhu
+Group member: Biqing Cao, Samadrita Das, Yi Zhu